7 Questions Every Squarespace Designer Should Ask Themselves

 • How did these relationships start, and what opportunities have they opened for me?

-• Do I keep in touch and add value to these connections regularly—or only when a project ends?
+• Do I keep in touch and add value consistently—or only when a project ends?

 Action Step